S3-working-group/s3-practical-guide/content/src/principles/principle-consent.md

 1. In the absence of objections to an agreement, I intend to follow through on that agreement to the best of my ability.
 2. As I become aware of them, I will share any possible objections to (proposed) agreements and activity, with those directly responsible for them.
-3. I’ll consider objections to proposals, agreements and activity that I’m responsible for, and will work to resolve the objection if I can.
+3. I'll consider objections to proposals, agreements and activity that I'm responsible for, and will work to resolve the objection if I can.
-4. I’ll actively consider agreements that are due review, to check for any possible objections.
+4. I'll actively consider agreements that are due review, to check for any possible objections.